If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 ---

-So if this sounds like the kind of support you need,
+So if you need this kind of support?

 Planning your wedding on a tight budget?